Stevie-Ray/referrer-spam-blocker/README.md

  and so on..

+## Contributing

+If you'd like to add a new referrer spammer to the list, [click here to edit the domains.txt file](https://github.com/Stevie-Ray/apache-nginx-referral-spam-blacklist/edit/master/generator/domains.txt) and create a pull request.
+Alternatively you can create a [new issue](https://github.com/Stevie-Ray/apache-nginx-referral-spam-blacklist/).
+In your issue or pull request please explain where the referrer domain appeared and why you think it is a spammer. **Please open one pull request per new domain**.

+If you open a pull request, it is appreciated if you run the generator/run.php **PHP** file.
+It sorts the domains, creates the Nginx and Anache files and checks if somebody already reported the domain.

 ## Downloading

 If you want to download both files, see the [latest zip](https://github.com/Stevie-Ray/apache-nginx-referral-spam-blacklist/archive/master.zip).
 Otherwise, if you need to make changes to these files, clone the repo with: